valkey-io/valkey-doc/commands/failover.md

 This command will start a coordinated failover between the currently-connected-to master and one of its replicas.
 The failover is not synchronous, instead a background task will handle coordinating the failover.
 It is designed to limit data loss and unavailability of the cluster during the failover.
-This command is analogous to the `CLUSTER FAILOVER` command for non-clustered Redis and is similar to the failover support provided by sentinel.
+This command is analogous to the `CLUSTER FAILOVER` command for non-clustered Valkey and is similar to the failover support provided by sentinel.

 The specific details of the default failover flow are as follows: